coleifer/peewee/docs/peewee/querying.rst

    The main difference between MySQL and Postgresql/SQLite is that Postgresql and SQLite require that you specify a ``conflict_target``.

-Here is a more advanced (if contrived) example using the :py:class:`EXCLUDED` namespace.
-The :py:class:`EXCLUDED` helper allows us to reference values in the conflicting data.
+Here is a more advanced (if contrived) example using the :class:`EXCLUDED` namespace.
+The :class:`EXCLUDED` helper allows us to reference values in the conflicting data.
 For our example, we'll assume a simple table mapping a unique key (string) to a value (integer):